RobTillaart/I2C_LCD/README.md

 Arduino library for I2C_LCD  LCD displays.

+**Experimental, not stable with side effects use at own risk**

+During longer tests my 20x4 display garbled too often.
+Needs investigation.

 ## Description

-**Experimental** library for the I2C LCD display, typical 20x4 characters.
+**Experimental** Arduino library for the I2C LCD display, typical 20x4 characters.

 The goal of the library is to minimize footprint and improve performance.
 This is partly done by dedicate the library to I2C only.